Webinar | How to measure and reduce plastic in healthcare

 HCWH Europe’s pilot project Towards plastic-free healthcare, aims to transform plastic use in healthcare facilities and support them in their transition to a circular economy model in which unnecessary plastic is reduced.
 Waste audits at each participating facility form a crucial part of the project’s initial research phase.

-This webinar will provide an insight into the waste audit methodology and database used as part of the project, and provide examples from completed waste audits, discussing the challenges faced, lessons learnt, and next steps.
+This webinar provided insight into the waste audit methodology and database used as part of the project.
+It provided examples from completed waste audits and discussed the challenges faced, lessons learnt, and next steps.

 Speakers